danielhicksjr/SportsHUB/README.md

 4. facebook/google log in option
 5. A comments section that shows each user and has their profile pic attached as well.
 6. A link to your favorite teams latest news and scores from games.
+7. A 3rd Party API for live sports scores to display.